Must-See Attractions

 Youghal Town Walls

-Dating back to at least 1250 and built to preserve and protect our Town, Youghal Town Walls, are the most intact and complete Town Walls in the Irish Republic.
-Approximately 12 feet high and 4 feet wide these walls surround our Medieval Town from Myrtle Grove, once home to Sir, Walter Raleigh.
+Dating back to at least 1250, Youghal Town Walls were built to preserve and protect our Town.
+They are particularly known for being the most intact and complete Town Walls in the Irish Republic.
+Approximately 12 feet high and 4 feet wide these walls surround our Medieval Town.
+Start walking from Myrtle Grove, once home to Sir, Walter Raleigh.

 A Town Wall Walk is step back in time in the footsteps of the great, the good and the not so good, who forged our history.
 Access to the Walls is best achieved via the Raleigh Quarter, running west and curving south to the Iconic Clock Gate.